nahian1005002/File-and-Folder-uploader/README.md

 Key Concepts: TCP/IP socket programming, message passign protocol, file spliting and sending, receiving in segments.

-• Options for user to specify type of upload :
+• Options for user of server side to specify in GUI type of upload :

 (i) File Type: This will allow a client to upload file only type/s specified by the server, such as .java, .py, .c etc.